xochiquettzal/manhwa_platform/README.md

 ### 📖 About the Project

-Manhwa Platform is a comprehensive list management system developed for anime and manga enthusiasts.
+Kurolist is a comprehensive list management system developed for anime and manga enthusiasts.
 Users can organize, rate, and track their anime/manga collections.
 With the MyAnimeList data import feature, you can easily transfer your existing list.

 ### ✨ Features